andysteel/alura-design-pattern/README.md

 - Template Method : is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

+- State : is a behavioral design pattern that allows an object to change the behavior when its internal state changes.